JustinCBoutin/w19-360420-machine-learning/ErrorAnalysis.md

 A false positive is a result from a test that is incorrect.
 In this case a false positive would be a malignant result when it is in fact bening.

 A false negative is a wrong result indicating that someone does not have a condition.
 In this case, a benign result in a malignant tumor.

+When changing the number of neighbous the results are as follows:

+For 3 Neighbours:

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The mean is: 96.94682926829314%

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The standard deviation is: 1.2144958953004221

+For 7 Neighbours:

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The mean is: 96.8326829268295%

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The standard deviation is: 1.2382988697204038

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The number of neighbours is: 7

+Going above 5 neighbours lowers the average accuracy, choosing 3 neighbours increases the mean accuracy by 0.03.
+As the number increases the accuracy decreases.
+However, going below 3, which seems somewht ridiculous to do, lowers the accuracy.